grinnell-cs/csc151-images/_mps/fractals.md

 Please save your code for this assignment as [`fractals.rkt`](../code/mps/fractals.rkt).

-In addition to submitting `fractals.rkt`, submit at least one image from your procedure in part 4, named `my-image.png`.
+In addition to submitting `fractals.rkt`, submit at least three image from your procedure in part 4, named `my-image-01.png`, `my-image-02.png`, and `my-image-03.png`.

 ## Background: Building Sierpinski triangles